 Here’s what the Department of Labor of the United States defines on their webpage: “… when employers do offer short breaks (usually lasting about 5 to 20 minutes), federal law considers the breaks as compensable work hours that would be included in the sum of hours worked during the workweek and considered in determining if overtime was worked.”
 Did you know that?
 What else?
 “Bona fide meal periods (typically lasting at least 30 minutes), serve a different purpose than coffee or snack breaks and, thus, are not work time and are not compensable.”

 “You had one job…”

-As a manager of people you have some operational and some administrative tasks but one of the core reasons why you are there is to clear the way for your team to be able to do their work.
-You are doing your job, so they can do theirs.
-You are meant to “enable”, support and just clear the way, not make up funny reports and knock out their professional behavior.
-Analyzing for something like the chance to improve the situation by cutting coffee breaks might not be the best thing to do.
+As a manager of people, you have some operational and some administrative tasks, but one of the core reasons you are there is to clear the way for your team to do their work.
+You are doing your job so that they can do theirs.
+You are meant to “enable” support and clear the way, not make up funny reports and knock out their professional behavior.
+Analyzing something like the chance to improve the situation by cutting coffee breaks might not be the best thing.

 What do you think?
 Are they after your coffee break?
 Are you already clocking-out when leaving the desk?
 Do you have other experiences or opinions to share?
 We’d love to hear your voice.
 Drop a comment in the feedback area below.
 Many thanks for reading!